arzoopatra/AlzPal/README.md

 ## Features

-- **Daily Tips**: Offers helpful tips and advice for caregivers and patients.
+- **Daily Tips**: Offers helpful Tips and Advice for Caregivers and Patients.
-- **Medication Management**: Allows users to add, update, and manage medication entries, including setting alarms for medication reminders.
+- **Medication Management**: Allows users to Add, Update, and Manage Medication Entries, including Setting Alarms for Medication Reminders.
-- **Real-Time Location Tracking**: Users can track the real-time location of patients and set geofences for safety.
+- **Real-Time Location Tracking**: Users can Track the Real-Time Location of Patients and Set Geofences for Safety.
-- **Profile Management**: Users can create and manage their profiles, including uploading profile pictures and selecting gender.
+- **Profile Management**: Users can create and manage their Profiles, including uploading Profile Pictures and Selecting Gender.
-- **User Notifications**: Sends notifications for reminders and updates.
+- **User Notifications**: Sends Notifications for Reminders and Updates.

 ## Getting Started